 Zeller might be the most unsung necessity in the league, a quiet key to everything Charlotte does well on both ends.
 Without his screening, Kemba Walker has a harder time getting loose, and his absence on defense compromises the integrity of a typically dialed-in, connected unit.

-You don't even need to check the tap to see his value; Just consult his on-off splits.
-Charlotte gets outscored by three-and-a-half points per 100 possessions without him, but trounces opponents with a plus-9.0 net rating when he's on the floor.
+You don't even need to check the tape to see his value; just consult his on-off splits.
+Charlotte gets outscored by three-and-a-half points per 100 possessions without him but trounces opponents with a plus-9.0 net rating when he's on the floor.

 10. Atlanta Hawks

 ↑ 4 Spots

 Here's a riddle: If the Atlanta Hawks aren't the team that started 9-2, and they're also not the team that subsequently went 1-10, then who are they?
 Something in between?
 Something else entirely?